jrg1k/conf/arch/install.md

 # Arch Linux install

 Always confere the [Arch Wiki](https://wiki.archlinux.org/) for up to date instructions on how to install and configure Arch Linux.
 This is an opinionated Arch Linux installation.
-It features full disk encryption, btrfs filesystem, gnome desktop environment and more.
+It features full disk encryption, btrfs filesystem and more.

 ## Pre-install